 |Surveillance||≤20% coverage of potentially toxic cyanobacteria attached to substrate.||Undertake routine monitoring.|

 |Alert||20–50% coverage of potentially toxic cyanobacteria attached to substrate.||Notify public health, erect signs with information on appearance of mats and potential risks and consider toxin testing.|

 |Action||>50% cyanobacteria coverage or cyanobacteria are visibly detaching from substrate and accumulating on the river’s edge or becoming exposed on river’s edge and the river level drops.||Notify public health unit, notify the public of potential risk to health, and consider toxin testing.|

-In the Wellington region, the response to toxic algal blooms in rivers is managed by a working party of Regional Public Health, Greater Wellington Regional Council, city and district council staff.
+In the Wellington Region, the response to toxic algal blooms in rivers is managed jointly with Regional Public Health and your local council.